icta-tecaji/python-machine-learning-public/README.md

 ### Del 3: Pandas - Data Cleaning napredno

 ### Del 4: Delo s podatkovnimi bazami in SQL
+- Introduction to Databases
+- Data
+- SQLite - Commands
+    - Formatting Output
+    - Querying the database schema
+- Introduction to SQL
+    - SELECT
+    - Filtering Rows Using WHERE
+    - Multiple Filter Criteria Using AND
+    - Returning One of Several Conditions With OR
+    - Grouping Operators With Parentheses
+    - Ordering Results Using ORDER BY
+- Work with the SQLite database using Python
+    - Connecting to the Database
+        - Closing the Database Connection
+        - SQLite Python: Creating a New Database
+    - Introduction to Cursor Objects and Running a Query
+        - Shortcut for Running a Query
+        - SQLite Python: Querying Data
+    - Fetching a Specific Number of Results
+- SQLAlchemy
+    - Installation
+    - SQLAlchemy version
+    - Connecting
+        - Database Urls
+    - Execute SQL statements
+- Working with databases and Pandas
+    - Importing data from database
+        - read_sql_table
+        - read_sql_query
+    - Writing a DataFrame to a SQL database
+        - to_sql
+        - SQL data types
+    - Primer: Uvoz podatkov iz CSV dokumenta v SQL bazo
+- Dodatna orodja
+    - ipython-sql

 ### Del 5: Procesiranje velikih datasetov v pandas-u